-- Serious Business: The war games held at Miss Scrimmages' in The Wizzle War had fortresses, traps, (water) guns, and (water) balloons.
-Even the pouring rain and fog didn't keep these games from being played.
+- Serious Business: As per Miss Peabody's hard-line attitude, the war games she organizes at Miss Scrimmage's in The Wizzle War end up involving fortresses, traps, (water) guns, and (water) balloons.
+Even pouring rain and fog don't hold them back.

-- Sesquipedalian Loquaciousness: Elmer often speaks this way because he's a genius with a very large vocabulary.
+- Sesquipedalian Loquaciousness: Elmer often speaks this way.

-- Signs of Disrepair: In This Can't Be Happening at Macdonald Hall!, Miss Scrimmage accidentally shoots the sign outside her school that reads, "Miss Scrimmage's Finishing School for Young Ladies", changing the word "Finishing" to "Fishing".
-Mr. Sturgeon then tells her that she should start teaching her students fishing because they certainly aren't learning any manners.
+- Signs of Disrepair: In This Can't Be Happening at Macdonald Hall!, Miss Scrimmage accidentally shoots her "Miss Scrimmage's Finishing School for Young Ladies" sign, changing the word "Finishing" to "Fishing".
+Mr. Sturgeon acridly tells her that she should start teaching her students fishing because they certainly aren't learning any manners.

-- Sweet Polly Oliver: Cathy does this in order to join the football team in The Zucchini Warriors.
+- Cathy does this in order to join the football team in The Zucchini Warriors.

 - Tomboy and Girly Girl: Cathy and Diane, though Cathy is more of The Lad-ette.